 - Variables:

 - Propositional symbols (P, R, T, S)

 - Values: True, False

 - Constraints:

 - Every conjunct must evaluate to true, at least one of the literals must evaluate to true

-- All techniques developed for CSPs can be applied to solve the logical inference problem !!
+- Why is this important?
+All techniques developed for CSPs can be applied to solve the logical inference problem!!

-Relationship between inference problem and satisfiability
+Relationship between the inference problem and satisfiability